intel-lab-lkp/linux/Documentation/sound/alsa-configuration.rst

           the requested rate.
 A device advertising a single rate is otherwise never sent the request at all, and some require it before streaming will start.
+        * bit 33: ``swap_rates``
+          The clock source applies a requested rate to the other base-rate family, i.e. asking for 44100 makes the device run at 48000 and vice versa (same for 88200 <-> 96000 and 176400 <-> 192000).
+The driver sends the partner rate in SET_CUR so the device ends up running at the requested one.

 This module supports multiple devices, autoprobe and hotplugging.